The importance of plants in ecology and field guiding

 This bombshell of a bushveld beast is one of those you’d shout out first if asked to list some African animals.
 So, can you imagine the African wild without the common hippo?
 By adding to wildlife conservation activities in the field you won’t have to.

-On a Bushwise Field Guides expedition in the Limpopo bushveld, you’ll do research that builds on what we already know about the hippo, and adds to global contributions aimed at conserving them.
+On a Bushwise Field Guide course in the Limpopo bushveld, you’ll do research that builds on what we already know about the hippo, and adds to global contributions aimed at conserving them.

-Take a look at our wildlife research expedition and see how you can set foot in the African wild and learn even more hippo facts from an exciting – but safe – distance.
+Take a look at our wildlife conservation program and see how you can set foot in the African wild and learn even more hippo facts from an exciting – but safe – distance.